krschroeder/base-elem-js/readme.md

 //return's list of the next sibling <li>'s

 ```
 The map method returns an array of the results of applying the function to each element.
 Optionally, it can ensure that the results are unique.
 This is designed to primarily return elements, so by default it filters out 'falsy' values, so be aware!
-If you need to filter an attribute or derive some value querying the elements, use the Array map method.
+If you need to filter an attribute or derive some value querying the elements, use the Array map method instead.

 ### css
 ```typescript